 Teachers from across the country complete the Solve for Tomorrow online application.

-Five teachers per state are selected to submit a lesson plan outlining how they will address the challenge, “Show how STEM can be applied to help your local community.”
+Five teachers per state plus the District of Columbia are selected to submit a lesson plan outlining how they will address the challenge, "Show how STEM can be applied to help your local community."

-One teacher per state will be chosen as a State Winner and receive a Samsung camcorder, laptop and Adobe video editing software to create a video showcasing their solution to the challenge.
+One teacher per state will be chosen as a State Winner and receive a Samsung camcorder and laptop to create a video showcasing their solution to the challenge.
 State Winners will receive a minimum of $20,000 in technology for their school.

 The five National Winners are invited to an awards celebration hosted in the nation’s capital, Washington, D.C.